Adam Sandler: 2014–present: Final theatrical films and switch to Netflix

 Sandler produced and starred in the 2022 sports drama film Hustle, which received critical acclaim.
 His performance in the film was repeatedly singled out for praise and he received a nomination for a Screen Actors Guild Award.
 On March 19, 2023, Sandler was awarded the Kennedy Center's Mark Twain Prize for American Humor.
 Many of Sandler's friends and fellow performers, including Ben Stiller, Conan O'Brien, Dana Carvey, and Judd Apatow, spoke at the event.

 In 2024, Sandler starred in his second Netflix stand-up comedy special, Adam Sandler: Love You, which was directed by Josh Safdie.
 He also starred in the science fiction drama film Spaceman, an adaptation of the science fiction novel Spaceman of Bohemia (2017), directed by Johan Renck.

 Also in 2024, Sandler was named the People's Choice Icon at the 49th People's Choice Awards.
 In March 2024, Forbes announced that Sandler was the best-paid actor in Hollywood in 2023, earning $73 million.

+In 2025, Sandler reprised his role as the titular character in Happy Gilmore 2, released nearly 30 years following the original film in 1996, and reportedly accruing over 90 million viewers via Netflix following its release.
+He also appeared alongside George Clooney in the drama Jay Kelly, for which both Clooney and Sandler received praise, particularly Sandler on expanding his dramatic range in the film, and nominations at the 83rd Golden Globe Awards.

+On December 3, 2025, it was announced that Sandler would join Season 23 of Variety Studio: Actors on Actors alongside Ariana Grande.